olillevik/skatteetaten.github.io/OpenShift/index.md

 scripts for deploying their applications across different environments.
 These scripts quickly became quite complex, and while basically solving the same problems, they were implemented differently.
-A custom command line client would also allow us to more easily make sure that the applications were deployed and configured the same, a requirement for the Aurora Console, our custom web UI, for managing
+A custom command line client would also allow us to more easily make sure that the applications were deployed and configured the same, a requirement for the Aurora Console, our custom web UI, to be able to create common functionality for applications and environments across teams.
+Over time, AOC matured into a tool not only for coordinating deployments to OpenShift, but also for triggering other infrastructure automation tasks.

-TODO:
- * How to [configure and setup](setup.html) the infrastructure on OpenShift to deploy your application

-Setting up the required OpenShift objects for deploying an application is done either via the CLI tool AOC or via the WebGUI Aurora Console.
-In order to do this some deploy time metadata is needed.
+The first versions of AOC interacted with OpenShift and supporting infrastructure directly, and though useful, it was hard to extend, reuse functionality and roll out fixes.

 The following features can be configured in the deploy time metadata:
  - location of the artifact in Nexus that we are deploying